NinthDecimal/bloomd/README.rst

 We start each line by specifying a command, providing optional arguments, and ending the line in a newline (carriage return is optional).

-There are a total of 8 commands:
+There are a total of 9 commands:

 * create - Create a new filter (a filter is a named bloom filter)
 * list - List all filters
-* drop - Drop a filters
+* drop - Drop a filters (Deletes from disk)
+* close - Closes a filter (Unmaps, leaves on disk)
 * check - Check if a key is in a filter
 * set - Set an item in a filter
 * info - Gets info about a filter